jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 This is the last step in shutting down IPv4, remove IPv4 routes from all AS operator.

 ## Execution Date
-This phase is schedule for 2022/02/01
+This phase is schedule for 2024/02/01

 ## Expected Impact
 Smaller core Internet routers.
 Reduced operating costs.
 Big Party!

-# IPv4 as Hitorical Status
+# IPv4 as Historical Status
 That's it for IPv4.
-List all the thing to make Ipv4 Historical
+List all the thing to make IPv4 Historical

 ## Execution Date
 This phase is schedule for 2024/04/04